jakapongchomklin/vanilla-k8s/docs/1 - Create a two-nodes Kubernetes cluster on Ubuntu with containerd and Calico.md

-# Create a Kubernetes cluster on Ubuntu with containerd and Calico
+# 1 - Create a two-nodes Kubernetes cluster on Ubuntu with containerd and Calico

 ## 1. Create the cluster